vadimv/server-components/README.md

 The ``any()`` route matches every request.

 ### UI components

-Pages are composed of components:
+Pages are composed of components of two types:

 - views or stateless components
 - stateful components